yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ```

 - `else` is optional.
 Nested blocks are supported.
-- The condition is any valid expression; non-zero is treated as true.
+- The condition is any valid expression; any non-zero value (including negative values) is treated as true, and zero is treated as false.
 - Each block is a sequence of normal statements (assignments or expressions).

 ### 10.2.
 Goto and Labels